What is a bunion?

 Top Bunion Exercises

 This works on your toe joints by flexing the muscles under your feet.
-Sit on a surface with your feet about 6 inches away from the floor.
+Sit on a surface with your feet about 6-inches away from the floor.
 Point and curl your toes slowly.
-Do this for 20 reps for 2 to 3 sets.
+Complete 20 reps for 2 to 3 sets.

 While sitting, place your foot on the floor.
 With your heel fixed to the ground, lift and spread your toes.
 Repeat this exercise 10 to 20 times on each foot.

-Place a tennis or palm sized ball on the floor and put your foot on top.
-Roll your foot back and forth over the ball.
-Repeat this motion for 3 to 5 minutes on each foot, even if you have a bunion only on one foot.
+Place a tennis or palm-sized ball on the floor and place your foot on top.
+Roll your foot back and forth over the ball while applying light pressure downwards.
+Repeat this motion for 3- to 5-minutes on each foot, even if you have a bunion only on one foot.

-This exercise is like the toe circles, but you’ll move your toe in a figure eight motion rather than a circle.
+This exercise is similar to toe circles, but you’ll move your toe in a figure-eight motion rather than a circle.
 This helps with flexibility and range of motion.
 Repeat 10 times on each toe for 2 to 3 sets.

 While sitting, place your foot flat on the floor.
 Lift your heel and put most of the weight toward the outside of the ball of your foot.
 Hold for 5 seconds and return to the floor.
 Repeat 10 times on each foot.

 This involves challenging the joints with a manageable amount of resistance to correct any movement.
 Using a towel, belt or even specialised resistance bands, wrap your problem toe and pull with a light, comfortable force.
 Hold the resistance for 10 seconds, rest and repeat anywhere from 5-10 more times.